Every day they continued to meet together in the temple courts. They broke bread in their homes and ate together with glad and sincere hearts

 Come join us for one of our potluck meals!
 Our Saviour’s Lutheran Church sponsors a potluck every fifth Sunday.
 The meal is very informal.
 There are always plenty of people and lots of food.

 Advent is the season Christians observe the birth of Jesus and the coming of the Messiah.
-During December, Our Saviour's Lutheran Church hosts an additional study followed by a Soup potluck.
+During December Our Saviour’s hosts Wednesday night soup suppers and worship services.

-Lent is a time for repentence and preparation for Easter.
-Our Saviour's Lutheran Church hosts an additional study followed by a Soup potluck.
+Lent is a time for repentance and preparation for Easter.
+Our Saviour’s adds special Wednesday night activities which include soup suppers followed by worship services.